CBS Researchers Forum

 Biography

 Having completed my degree in biology I left science for several years and ran my own business.
 However my love for biology brought me back into science and after studying for an M.Sc in Molecular Genetics at The University of Leicester I went on to study for a PhD in Molecular Microbiology.
-Having worked in several post doctoral research positions I am now an Assistant Professor in Molecular and Cellular Bacteriology here in Nottingham where my research focusses on understanding the molecular genetic mechanisms that underpin virulence in Yersinia spp, with particular emphasis on Yersinia pestis, the causative agent of bubonic, pneumonic and septiceamic plague.
+Having worked in several post doctoral research positions I am currently Associate Professor in Molecular and Cellular Bacteriology here in Nottingham where my research focuses on understanding the molecular genetic mechanisms that underpin virulence in Yersinia spp, with particular emphasis on Yersinia pestis, the causative agent of bubonic, pneumonic and septiceamic plague.

 Teaching Summary